ashlynnprasad/langmann-2021/pages/relationswithindigenouspeoples.md

   </div>
 </div>

 <center><small>Image description: An aerial view of downtown Vancouver, looking north.
 An illustration of George Vancouver stands on Stanley Park with legs apart and arms slightly raised.
-Handwritten caption on the photograph reads: George Vancouver Welcomes You to Vancouver.</small></center><br><br>
+Handwritten caption on the photograph reads: George Vancouver Welcomes You to Vancouver.<br>
+  Source: Uno Langmann Family Collection of B.C.
+Photographs. <a href="https://dx.doi.org/10.14288/1.0361039">UL_1624_02_0242</a>.
+Rare Books and Special Collections.</small></center><br><br>

 <div class="container">
   <div class="row">